francescomambrini/tb2ud/README.md

 * Python 3.6+
-* the package `udapy-python`, with some additional scripts to work with the formats of Perseus AGLDT; you can use [my fork](https://github.com/francescomambrini/udapi-python) of that project, which already includes all the modules to work with those files.
+* the package `udapy-python`, with some additional scripts to work with the formats of Perseus AGLDT; you must use the `agdt` branch in [my fork](https://github.com/francescomambrini/udapi-python) of that project, which already includes all the modules to work with those files.

+*NEW*: The `agdt` branch of `udapi` should be automatically installed if you install everything from the `requirements.txt` (see below on how to set up a virtual environment).

 **Important**: don't forget to add 2 folders to your `$PYTHONPATH`: `tb2UD` and `tb2UD/tb2ud`; for instance, you can do that by: